opensearch-project/oui/RELEASING.md

 The release process is standard across repositories in this org and is run by a release manager volunteering from amongst [maintainers](MAINTAINERS.md).

+1. Make sure all changes in main are backported to `1.x` branch and that `1.x` branches version and CHANGELOG are up to date.
+1. Branch `1.x` to the new version, cleaning up CHANGELOG as appropriate.
 1. Create a tag, e.g. v2.1.0, and push it to the GitHub repo.
 1. The [release-drafter.yml](.github/workflows/release-drafter.yml) will be automatically kicked off and a draft release will be created.
 1. This draft release triggers the [jenkins release workflow](https://build.ci.opensearch.org/job/oui-release/) as a result of which OUI is released on [npmjs](https://www.npmjs.com/package/@opensearch-project/oui).